DiskDoubler

-The main reason for better performance was the fact that compressing a file and writing it was faster than writing the original file as the bottleneck was to be found in hard disk I/O times.
+The main reason for better performance was that compressing a file and writing it was faster than writing the original file as the bottleneck was to be found in hard disk I/O times.
 The same is correct for reading and decompressing files.

 The product also included a freeware (but closed source) decompressor known as DDExpand.
 Since DiskDoubler was intended to compress "in place" and generally be invisible, most users set up DiskDoubler to decompress automatically when copying files to other media so that it would open fine on other people's machines.
 Additionally, since the program decompressed files as they were opened, the simple action of archiving files using another utility like StuffIt automatically decompressed the files before they were inserted into the new archive.
 For these reasons the DiskDoubler format was rarely seen "in the wild", and DDExpand was rarely needed.
 DiskDoubler did include an option for this, however, which would combine several files into one archive.
 These could sometimes be found in software libraries, but was generally frowned upon.

 DiskDoubler created a market for similar products.
 The first attempt to produce a similar product resulted in SuperDisk!, which, when released, was faster than DiskDoubler but offered less compression.
 SuperDisk! also offered "on the fly" compression, which DiskDoubler had not added at that point.
 An updated version of DiskDoubler fought back with a new compression scheme that ran entirely in the 256-byte cache of the 68020, which greatly improved performance.
 AutoDoubler was also included as a new feature.
 Now Software also introduced a product in this space called Now Compress.
 Aladdin Software eventually brought out their own solution as well, as StuffIt SpaceSaver.
 All of these products had a following during the era of small hard drives.

 Eventually, a combination of shrinking Mac marketshare, changes to the underlying filesystem and ever-increasing drive space killed off this product niche.

 With the introduction of Mac OS X Snow Leopard, Apple introduced a similar technology known as Transparent Compression into HFS Plus.